rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 A game has n levels, connected by m teleporters, and your task is to get from level 1 to level n.
 The game has been designed so that there are no directed cycles in the underlying graph.
 In how many ways can you complete the game?

 Solution:
 - Very similar to previous problem.
-The previous code can be modified a but to solve this.
+The previous code can be modified to solve this.
 - Instead of taking max, just sum the distances.

 ```cpp: